Agnes Martin: Artistic style

 Martin worked in only black, white, and brown before moving to New Mexico.
 The last painting before she abandoned her career, and left New York in 1967, Trumpet, marked a departure in that the single rectangle evolved into an overall grid of rectangles.
 In this painting the rectangles were drawn in pencil over uneven washes of gray translucent paint.
 In 1973, she returned to art making, and produced a portfolio of 30 serigraphs, On a Clear Day.
 During her time in Taos, she introduced light pastel washes to her grids, colors that shimmered in the changing light.
-Later, Martin reduced the scale of her signature 72 × 72 square paintings to 60 × 60 inches and shifted her work to use bands of ethereal color.
+Later, Martin reduced the scale of her signature 72 × 72 square paintings to 60 × 60 inches, and shifted her work to use bands of ethereal color.
 Another departure was a modification, if not a refinement, of the grid structure, which Martin has used since the late 1950s.
 In Untitled No. 4 (1994), for example, one viewed the gentle striations of pencil line and primary color washes of diluted acrylic paint blended with gesso.
 The lines, which encompassed this painting, were not measured by a ruler, but rather intuitively marked by the artist.
 In the 1990s, symmetry would often give way to varying widths of horizontal bands.

-Lawrence Alloway noted that Martin is in the first generation of the Abstract Expressionism style, which is significant and "shows her commitment to exalted subject matter" and her ability to "transform it into the language of painting which gives the works their aura of silent dignity."